werelaxe/writeups/ructfe-2017.md

 ## Description

 The Pirate Bay is a web-service for sharing torrent files.
 It is Written in **Python 3.5** as the programming language, **CherryPy** as the web framework and **sqlite3** as the database client.
 Service allows us mark file as private.
-Private files are available only for user who uploaded this files.
-Flags are comments in private torrent files.
+Private files are available only for user who uploaded these files.
+Checksystem puts flags in comments of private torrent files.

-## Vulnerability
+## The vulnerability
 There is a classic SQL injection.
 All content of fields on web pages and user data are escaped excludes the fields from the torrent file.

 ### Torrent file structure